| Notes: Simeon and Bess moved to Fort Bragg, California, after quiting their hectic life

 at the Benecia Army Arsenal.
 They bought seven undeveloped acres located four

 miles south of Fort Bragg.
-One of the seven acres was ocean-front property; it
+One of the seven acres was ocean-front property; it was here that they had their new home built.
+The original house, under

 construction in the 1948 photo at the left, had just one bedroom, one bathroom,